Image Source: Flickr user Bradley Griffin

 As Mora explained, this is based in English's "romantic-language roots," which makes our shift from binary to nonbinary so difficult compared to other languages.
 Take Turkish, Hungarian, Finnish, Persian, and more: those languages are relatively genderless.

-The limited nature of the English language is exactly where frustrations form for persons who don't fit into the gender binary of cisgender males or females.
+The limited nature of the English language is exactly where frustrations form for people who don't fit into the gender binary of cisgender males or females.
 C Mandler runs into this frustration frequently as a nonbinary transgender person who uses they/them/their pronouns.
 "The original way words were used were definitely patriarchal and cis and straight, developed by white men who wanted to create a standard of speaking," Mandler explained to POPSUGAR.
 "But the beauty of language is that it does have the capacity to change."

 Mandler, a GLAAD campus ambassador, sees the singular "they" as a perfect fit for their identity as a person who lives "homonormatively."
 Moreover, they find a comfort in "they" being an everyday word.
 "It's already a commonplace word," Mandler said.
 "For all the people who say 'they/them isn't singular,' we use it all the time colloquially."
 An example of this is in situations when an unknown person leaves something behind.
 You would say something to the effect of, "I don't know who left their stuff.
 Hopefully they pick it up."